Promethea Pythaitha

-Promethea Olympia Kyrene Pythaitha (born "Jasmine Smith" on March 13, 1991) is an American child genius with an IQ of 173.
+Promethea Olympia Kyrene Pythaitha (born "Jasmine Smith" in 1991) is an American child genius with an IQ of 173.
 She started reading at age 1, began learning college-level calculus and was profiled by a CBS News 48 Hours special on "Whiz Kids!" at age 7, and at age 13 became the youngest student to complete work for a bachelor's degree from Montana State University in Mathematics.

 Early life and education

-Promethea was born to Georgia Smith, a Greek-born artist, and has two older siblings, Vanessa and Apollo.
-Her father, David Li, lives in San Jose, CA. For several months when Promethea was 4, she and her family were homeless and lived in their car in San Francisco.
+Pythaitha was born to David Li and Georgia Smith, a Greek-born artist, and has two older siblings.
+For several months when Promethea was 4, she and her family were homeless and lived in their car in San Francisco.
 This was when her mother began to teach her advanced mathematics.
 At age 5, she was enrolled in Stanford University's Education Program for Gifted Youth.
 After being featured on a national CBS News special "Whiz Kids!", she was allowed to enroll as a regular student earning credit toward graduation at Montana State University.
-She audited her first M.S.U. course, calculus, at age 7.
-At age 13, she completed the course work necessary for a bachelor's degree in Mathematics, and at age 14 she officially graduated with that degree.
+Pythaitha audited her first university course, calculus, at age 7.
+At age 13, she completed the course work necessary for a bachelor's degree in mathematics, and at age 14 she officially graduated.

-Paying for college had always been a difficulty for the young student.
-Due to her young age, she was automatically disqualified for most university scholarships, and couldn't hold a job.
-A local family had paid for her tuition through the completion of her first degree.
-After her graduation, she spoke of her desire to continue her education, but due to her family's low income could not afford to continue with her studies.
-She wrote to Montana politicians, arguing that the state of Montana pledges a taxpayer funded education to other teenagers (throughout what is generally their high school years), but that she was being abandoned.
+Paying for college had always been a difficulty due to her young age: she was automatically disqualified for most university scholarships, and couldn't legally work.
+A local family had paid for her tuition through the completion of her first degree, but she could not afford to continue with her studies.
+Pythaitha wrote to Montana politicians, arguing that the state of Montana pledges a taxpayer funded education to typical teenagers (in high school), but that she was unfairly ineligible.
 Her alma mater offered to waive her tuition until she turned 16.

-In 2004, she changed her name, selecting names reflecting her aspirations and the ideals that she admired in ancient Greek history.
+In 2004, she changed her name from Jasmine Smith to Promethea Olympia Kyrene Pythaitha, selecting names reflecting her aspirations and the ideals that she admired in ancient Greek history.